hashicorp/terraform-website/content/source/docs/enterprise/api/oauth-clients.html.md

 `:organization_name` | The name of the organization that owns the OAuth connection.
 `:id`                | The ID of the OAuth client to destroy.

 This endpoint allows you to remove an existing connection between an organization and a VCS provider (GitHub, Bitbucket, or GitLab).

-Note that removing the OAuth Client will unlink workspaces that use this connection from their repositories, and these workspaces will need to be manually linked to another repository.
+**Note:** Removing the OAuth Client will unlink workspaces that use this connection from their repositories, and these workspaces will need to be manually linked to another repository.

 Status  | Response                                        | Reason
 --------|---------------------------|----------